arouyan/lakeFS/docs/integrations/spark.md

 | `fs.lakefs.endpoint`   | Set to the lakeFS API URL             |

 When using AWS S3 itself, the default configuration works with us-east-1, so you may still need to configure `fs.s3a.endpoint`.
-Amazon provides these [S3 endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) you can use.
+AWS provides these [S3 endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) you can use.

-**Note:** If not running on AWS, all s3a configuration properties are required!
-Unlike when using the S3 gateway, when using the lakeFS-specific Hadoop FileSystem you configure `s3a` to access the S3 underlying object storage, and `lakefs` to access the lakeFS server.
-When running on AWS you do not need to configure credentials if the instance profile has sufficient permissions.
+**Note:** If not running on AWS, all the S3A configuration properties are required!
+This is contrary to using the S3 gateway, when using the lakeFS-specific Hadoop FileSystem you configure `s3a` to access the S3 underlying object storage, and `lakefs` to access the lakeFS server.
+When running on AWS, you don't need to configure credentials if the instance profile has sufficient permissions.

 Here is how to do it:

 <div class="tabs">
   <ul>
     <li><a href="#lakefs-config-tabs-cli">CLI</a></li>